Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers: Experiments

 \subsection{Datasets and Settings}

 We conduct our analysis through the lens of (i) classification performance of visual recognition, (ii) subgroup robustness, and (iii) generative performance of visual captioning.
 For (i) and (ii), we utilize three publicly available datasets (Waterbirds \citep{wah2011caltech}, CelebA \citep{liu2015deep}, MetaShift \citep{liang2022metashift}) that are typical benchmarks in robustness and fairness research \citep{sagawa2019distributionally, liu2021just, yang2023change}.
 To perform (zero-shot) classification, we compute the cosine similarity between an image embedding and the following encoded text labels\textsuperscript{\ref{note:prefix}} for Waterbirds, CelebA, and MetaShift, respectively: \{'landbird', 'waterbird'\}, \{'non-blond', 'blond'\}, \{'dog', 'cat'\}.
 Further details on the defined subgroups are provided in Appendix \ref{sec:datasets}.
 For (i), we also conduct a large-scale evaluation on the OpenImages v6 dataset \citep{kuznetsova2020open}.
 Following \citet{huang2023open}, the test split is divided into \textit{common} and \textit{rare} subsets that consist of 57 224 and 21 991 images, respectively.
 The former has 214 classes, while the latter has 200.
 To perform (zero-shot) classification, we compute the cosine similarity between an image embedding and the encoded text label\footnote{ The prefix "a photo of a " is also added to encode each text label.}.
-For (iii), we utilize the Karpathy test split of COCO dataset \citep{lin2014microsoft} and a validation set of NoCaps dataset \citep{agrawal2019nocaps} following the setting in previous work \citep{li2022blip}.
-Finally, to study inference efficiency, we utilize all datasets for the visual tasks (i)-(iii) described above.
-We compute the efficiency per sample and average across all samples.
-For the wattage calculation, we call "pynvml.nvmlDeviceGetPowerUsage(handle)/1000" as done by Weights and Biases, which leverages the NVIDIA Management Library for monitoring and managing the NVIDIA GPUs.
+For (iii), we utilize the Karpathy test split of COCO dataset \citep{lin2014microsoft} and a validation set of NoCaps dataset \citep{agrawal2019nocaps} following the settings in previous work \citep{li2022blip}.
+Finally, to study inference efficiency, we utilize all the datasets for the visual tasks (i)-(iii) described above in computing the energy (joule) consumed per sample.
+For calculating the power variable of energy, we call "pynvml.nvmlDeviceGetPowerUsage(handle)/1000" as done by Weights and Biases, which leverages the NVIDIA Management Library for monitoring and managing the NVIDIA GPUs.
 The experiments are also conducted in an isolated environment, thus ensuring the efficiency measurements are as accurate as possible.
-Note that we do not include the \textsc{Pre-Process} step of the \emph{inter}-image approach into our efficiency calculations as this process is only done once and may be reused multiple times.
+Note that we do not include the \textsc{Pre-Process} step of the \emph{inter}-image approach into our efficiency calculations, as this process is only done once and may be reused multiple times.